AutomationArt/LoraType/README.md

 [![LoraType](https://raw.githubusercontent.com/AutomationArt/LoraType/main/Image/LoraType.png "LoraType")](https://raw.githubusercontent.com/AutomationArt/LoraType/main/Image/LoraType.png "LoraType")

 ### LoraType..|
-First of all, our priority is to make the user experience as simple as possible.
+Our priority is to make the user experience as simple as possible.
 It only has an on/off button, a widespread QWERTY-keyboard and a cute e-ink display.
 That’s it.
-However, in spite of simplicity the Loratype can be used as a tiny PC with possibility for programming and adding new functions thanks to embedded wi-fi, bluetooth and esp32.
+However, in spite of simplicity the Loratype can be used as a tiny PC with possibility for programming and adding new functions thanks to embedded Wі-Fі, Bluetooth and esp32.
 Welcome on board and feel like home, dear like-minded fellows!

-There are some extra features: the LoRa-protocol is noise-resistant, and the communication range is about 1 km in a city and up to 7 km in line-of-sight coverage.
-And of course it is totally free of charge, Loratype has been created not by a Corporation for population, but by people for people .
-Thus, in any emergency condition we will honorably stay together!
+There are some extra features: the LoRa protocol is noise-resistant, and the communication range is about 1 km in a city and up to 7 km in line-of-sight coverage.
+And of course it is totally free of charge, Loratype has been created not by a Corporation for population, but by people for people.
+Thus, in any emergency condition, we will honorably stay together!

 ### How Does it Work?
 1. Turn on the device